vanessly/league-of-legends-analysis/README.md

   </tbody>
 </table>

-#### Confusion Matrix Insights
 ![Confusion Matrix](assets/conf-matrix.png)

-The confusion matrix reveals that the model is very confident and correct when predicting Jungle and Support, however, it struggles to correctly classify Bottom, Top, and Mid.
-These three roles have overlapping post-game stat profiles (e.g., similar kills, assists, and CS patterns), which makes them harder to distinguish using just basic numerical features.
+These performance statistics reveal that the model is very confident and correct when predicting Jungle and Support, however, it struggles to correctly classify Bottom, Top, and Mid.
+This checks out intuitively, since these three roles have overlapping post-game stat profiles (e.g., similar kills, assists, and CS patterns), which makes them harder to distinguish using just basic numerical features.

 #### Is the Model “Good”?